Ada-Developers-Academy/core-software-tools/managing-packages/packages-and-managing-packages.md

 ## Packages Are Software People Can Use

-In Python, a package is a collection of Python code that is related to each other.
+In Python, a package is a collection of Python code files that are related to each other.

 Often, packages are meant to define code that can be utilitized as tools.
 Packages are used to extend a developer's abilities-- we can find, install, and use packages to help our own project development go smoother.